 Before becoming an academic, Van Harten worked for two judicial inquiries in Canada – the Arar Inquiry of 2004-06 and the Walkerton Inquiry of 2000-02 – and as a law clerk at the Ontario Court of Appeal.
 He is also proud of his past work as a teaching assistant, lifeguard and swimming instructor, dishwasher, temporary labourer, and grocery clerk.

-Research Interests: Administrative Law; International Investment Law& Arbitration; Inquiries and Investigations
+Research Interests: Administrative Law; International Investment Law and Arbitration; International Monetary Law and Policy; Inquiries and Investigations

 Graduate Research Supervision (LLM, PhD): Professor Van Harten may be available to supervise research projects on topics related to international investment law including investor-state arbitration, international monetary law, administrative law, inquiries and investigations, and the political economy of law.